Water Temperature Forecast : Western North Pacific

 Disclaimer: These data were generated as part of an academic research project.
 Accuracy cannot be guaranteed and caution is advised.
 While considerable effort has been made to implement all data components in a thorough, correct, and accurate manner, numerous sources of error are possible.
 The data are provided free of charge without warranty of any kind.

-PacIOOS’ Regional Ocean Modeling System (ROMS) provides a 6-day, 3-hourly forecast for the region surrounding the Western North Pacific, including Guam and the Commonwealth of the Northern Mariana Islands (CNMI), at approximately 4-km (2.5-mile) resolution.
+PacIOOS’ Regional Ocean Modeling System (ROMS) provides a 6-day, 3-hourly forecast for the region surrounding the Western North Pacific, including Guam and the Commonwealth of the Northern Mariana Islands (CNMI), at approximately 8-km (5-mile) resolution.
+The forecast is run daily and gets updated on this website around 9:30 AM Chamorro Standard Time (UTC+10) every morning.
 ROMS (http://myroms.org) is an open source, community-supported model widely adopted by the scientific community for a diverse range of applications.
 Model runs are configured and produced for the Western North Pacific region by Dr. Brian Powell and lab within the Department of Oceanography in the School of Ocean and Earth Science and Technology (SOEST) at the University of Hawaiʻi at Mānoa.